ducalex/SolarStationR3/README.md

 ## Building

-You will need ESP-IDF version 3.3.
-All required libraries are bundled for convenience so a `make -j 8` should suffice.
+You will need ESP-IDF version 4.0+.
+All required libraries are bundled for convenience so a `idf.py build` should suffice.
 If you wish to use upstream libraries instead please note that the Arduino library has been patched for power savings.

 ...